About Us

 Previous mentors include:

-Janet Ranson, Adele Gordon, Nomusa Mtshali, Razia Myers, Roscoe Masters, Lwandiso Botozo, Phumelele Guma, Khaya Sineyile.
+Janet Ranson, Adele Gordon, Nomusa Mtshali, Razia Myers, Roscoe Masters, Lwandiso Botozo, Phumelele Guma, Khaya Sineyile, Anathi Tyawa, Jill Wenman, Senzo Tiko, Siphokazi Mtengwane.

 OAP Support Team